Cost-Saving Ideas: Credit Card Accountability - Minimizing the Risk of Error, Misuse and Fraud

 - Establish a method for recouping inappropriate charges.

 - Don’t use automatic payment deductions to pay credit card bills.

 - Establish procedures for canceling cards for cases where they are lost or stolen or the credit card holder has left the organization.

 - Never pay claims without documentation.

-- Reconcile credit card statements to itemized receipts and invoices.
+- Reconcile credit card statements with itemized receipts and invoices.

-- Require the names of individuals for whom expenditures were incurred.
-For example, if food was supplied at a meeting, indicate who was there.
+- Require card holders to provide the names of anyone who incurred the expense.
+(For example, if food was supplied at a meeting, indicate who was there.)